 Students may only register on or after their designated registration appointment time.
 Students must contact the department administrative office during the regular or late registration period and request admission to (i.e., registration for) the course(s) they want to take.
 If there is space available in the specified course, the student's name will be recorded on a class roster through the online registration procedure.
-Students will be registered in order, according to the following priority: (1) students reporting in person, (2) students sending email, and (3) students who call or leave a voicemail message.
+Students will be registered in order, according to dates and time on emails, and when students who call leave a voicemail message.
+Email registration messages are preferred.